ocaml-bench/sandmark/README.md

 appropriate settings.

-If using `RUN_BENCH_TARGET=run_orunchrt` then the benchmarks will run using `chrt -r 1`.
+If using `RUN_BENCH_TARGET=run_orunchrt` then the benchmarks will run using `chrt -r 1`. `chrt -r 1` is **necessary** when using `taskset` to run parallel programs.
+Otherwise, all the domains will be scheduled on the same core and you will see slowdown with increasing number of domains.

 You may need to give the user permissions to execute `chrt`, one way to do this can be:
 ```
 sudo setcap cap_sys_nice=ep /usr/bin/chrt
 ```